The Legend of Bagger Vance

 The Legend of Bagger Vance is a 2000 American sports fantasy drama film directed by Robert Redford, and starring Will Smith, Matt Damon, and Charlize Theron.
 The screenplay by Jeremy Leven is based on Steven Pressfield's 1995 book The Legend of Bagger Vance: A Novel of Golf and the Game of Life.
 The film is set in 1931 Georgia.
 It was the final film starring Jack Lemmon and Lane Smith.

-The plot is loosely based on the Hindu sacred text the Bhagavad Gita, in which Krishna tutors the warrior-hero Arjuna; they are respectively represented by Smith's and Damon's characters.
+The Legend of Bagger Vance was produced by Allied Filmmakers and Wildwood Enterprises and released on November 3, 2000, by DreamWorks Pictures in the United States and Canada and by 20th Century Fox internationally.
+The film received mixed to negative reviews and was a box office bomb, grossing $39.5 million against an $80 million budget.

 Plot

-In old age, having had his sixth heart attack while playing golf, Hardy Greaves contemplates how his late wife used to ask him why he kept playing "a game that seems destined to kill" him.
+In old age, having had his sixth heart attack while playing golf, Hardy Greaves contemplates how his late wife used to ask him why he kept playing "a game that seems destined to kill him".
 Explaining his love for the game, the story begins with his childhood idol: Rannulph Junuh.

 Junuh is the favorite son of Savannah, Georgia: a noteworthy golfer from a wealthy family; he and his beautiful girlfriend Adele Invergordon seem to have it all.
 While serving as a captain in the U.S. Army during World War I, Junuh is traumatized when his entire company is wiped out in battle.
 Though he receives the Medal of Honor, he disappears after the war, returning to Georgia years later as a broken-down alcoholic.

 At the start of the Great Depression (circa 1930), Adele is trying to recover her family's lost fortune by holding a four-round, two-day exhibition match between Bobby Jones and Walter Hagen, the best golfers of the era, with a grand prize of $10,000, at the golf resort her family opened as the Depression struck.
 However, needing a local participant to gain local interest, a young Greaves speaks up for his hero, Junuh, prompting Adele to ask her estranged lover to play.

 Junuh is approached by a mysterious traveler carrying a suitcase, who appears while he is trying to hit golf balls into the dark void of the night.
 The man identifies himself as Bagger Vance and says he will be his caddy.
 With Greaves as assistant caddy, Bagger helps Junuh come to grips with his personal demons and play golf again.